-Blog Nutrition 3 Meals A Day: How Often Should You Eat For Weight Loss?
+Blog Nutrition 3 Meals a Day: How Often Should You Eat for Weight Loss?

-3 Meals A Day: How Often Should You Eat For Weight Loss?
+3 Meals a Day: How Often Should You Eat for Weight Loss?

-Should you spread your calories over 3 meals, or stick to a lower frequency?
-If you’re trying to create a calorie deficit, it can be hard to know how often you should eat.
-Will a 3 meals a day diet plan work for weight loss, or is that simply another myth?BetterMe
+Should you spread your calories over 3 meals or stick to a lower frequency?
+If you’re trying to create a calorie deficit, it can be difficult to know how often you should eat.
+Will a 3-meals-a-day diet plan work for weight loss, or is it simply another myth?

-Let’s discuss this topic deeper as we look into the history and inspiration of the 3 meals a day diet, its benefits, whether there are any links to weight loss and health tips for this diet plan.
+Let’s discuss this topic in more detail as we look at the history and inspiration of the 3-meals-a-day diet, its benefits, whether there are any links to weight loss, and health tips for this diet plan.

-Where Did 3 Meals A Day Come From?
+Where Did 3 Meals a Day Come From?

 Breakfast

-The Conception Of Lunch And Dinner
+The Conception of Lunch and Dinner

-Two centuries later, the industrial revolution began, and people started taking breakfast and lunch to sustain them as they worked for over six hours.
+Two centuries later, the Industrial Revolution began, and people started to take breakfast and lunch to sustain them as they worked for over six hours.
 Breakfast was the pre-work meal, while lunch was the half-day meal.
-After work, many went home for a hearty meal(dinner), leading to the current habit of three meals.
+After work, many people went home for a hearty meal (dinner), leading to the current habit of three meals.

 See also